 from standard library errors.

-Each error type can optionally define a source
+Each error type can optionally define a source and backtrace field.
+If

-is defined, it maps to an error type.
+source is defined, it maps to an error type.
 That means that the corresponding

 variant must be created only from errors of the corresponding type.
 If one tries